Economic history of Spain: 1898 to 1920

+In the early decades of the twentieth century, Spanish capitalism developed to some extent, but the economy remained backward in comparison to other Western European countries.
+Rural inequality remained extremely pronounced as impoverished rural laborers, especially in the South, worked on large landed estates (haciendas or latifundia).

-At the beginning of the 20th century, Spain was still mostly rural; most of the large-scale, modern industry existed as textile mills around Barcelona in Catalonia and in the metallurgical plants of the Basque provinces and some shipyards around the country.{ The loss of Cuba and the Philippines benefited Spain by causing capital to return and to be invested in updated domestic industries.
-But even with the stimulus of World War I, only in Catalonia and in two Basque provinces (Biscay and Gipuzkoa) did the value of manufacturing output in 1920 exceed that of agricultural production.
+At the beginning of the century, Spain was still mostly rural; most of the large-scale, modern industry existed as textile mills around Barcelona in Catalonia and in the metallurgical plants of the Basque provinces and some shipyards around the country.
+The First World War contributed to an economic boom for Spanish industries and to subsequent urbanization.

+But even with the stimulus of the war, only in Catalonia and in two Basque provinces (Biscay and Gipuzkoa) did the value of manufacturing output in 1920 exceed that of agricultural production.
 Agricultural productivity was generally low compared with that of other West European countries because of a number of deficiencies: backward technology, lack of large irrigation projects, inadequate rural credit facilities, outmoded land-tenure practices, as well as the age-old problems of difficult terrain, unreliable climate, isolation and difficult transportation in the rugged interior.
 Financial institutions were relatively undeveloped.
 The Bank of Spain (Banco de España) was still privately owned, and its public functions were restricted to currency issuance and the provision of funds for state activities.
 The state largely limited itself to such traditional activities as defense and the maintenance of order and justice.
 Road building, education, and a few welfare activities were the only public services that had any appreciable impact on the economy.